 - Add the liquid mixture to the baking soda by pouring slowly or spraying from the bottle.

-If you'd rather not use a paste, add 2 tablespoons of baking soda to the bowl or spray bottle, and spray the entire mixture onto the affected area.
+If you'd rather not use a paste, add 2 tablespoons of baking soda to the bowl or spray bottle and spray the entire mixture onto the affected area.
 For added deodorizing, consider adding an essential oil to the mixture.
-Use only a drop, and do a colorfast test on your fabric.
+Use only a drop and do a colorfast test on your fabric.
 You can use this liquid to quickly clean up urine from solid surfaces too.

 For lingering odors from previous accidents, especially when you're unsure of the exact scene of the crime, you can use baking soda alone to tackle the odor.
-Sprinkle baking soda liberally on your carpet and allow it to set for an extended period of time, overnight if possible.
-Keep pets out of the room, so they don't walk in and possibly consume large quantities of the product.
+Sprinkle baking soda liberally on your carpet and allow it to set for an extended period of time — overnight if possible.
+Keep pets out of the room so they don't walk in and possibly consume large quantities of the product.
 Vacuum the carpet once the baking soda has been allowed to set.
 Repeat if necessary.